spendierk/pytket-bricks/README.md

 [PyTKET](https://cqcl.github.io/pytket/manual/index.html) is a python module for interfacing with [TKET](https://www.quantinuum.com/developers/tket), a quantum computing toolkit and optimising compiler developed by Quantinuum.

-Pytket is available for Python 3.9, 3.10 and 3.11, on Linux, MacOS and Windows.
+PyTKET is available for Python 3.9, 3.10 and 3.11, on Linux, MacOS and Windows.
 To install, run:

 ```shell
 pip install pytket